lm1618/plutus-rustus/database/README.md

 # Database FAQ

+You can download TSV file from http://addresses.loyce.club/.
+Use "tsvok.py" change the file to Pickle format'

 This database is a serialized `set()` of all Bitcoin addresses with a positive balance.

 The database was created using a third-party program: <a href="https://github.com/graymauser/btcposbal2csv">btcposbal2csv</a> which generates a csv file of all Bitcoin addresses with a positive balance.
 The csv file was converted into a set and the set was serialized into several `.pickle` files each holding 1,000,000 P2PKH Bitcoin addresses.
 When the program runs, the files in the database get deserialized and combined to be used for a balance query.